SODIUM PHENYLBUTYRATE-TAURUSODIOL TRIAL SHOWS BENEFIT IN ALS

 An oral form of edaravone is being developed.
 We will participate in a clinical trial examining the safety of the oral form.

 Live Like Lou Center for ALS Research at the University of Pittsburgh Brain Institute.
 The Live-Like-Lou Center for ALS Research was created in February, 2015 following a $2.5 million dollar pledge by LiveLikeLou.org via the Pittsburgh Foundation.
 Live Like Lou was founded by Neil and Suzanne Alexander.
 The University of Pittsburgh matched the contribution as part of an effort to raise $10 million dollars for this new research center.
-The former University of Pittsburgh Center for ALS Research has been folded into the Live Like Lou Center for ALS Research, and the MDA/ALS Center will be a clinical arm of this extensive research effort.
+The former University of Pittsburgh Center for ALS Research has been folded into the Live Like Lou Center for ALS Research, and the MDA/ALS Center is a clinical arm of this extensive research effort.

 New Gene Discoveries.
 Mutations in at least 33 genes are known to cause ALS.
 The most important remains the one due to a large hexanucleotide (GGGGCC) repeat expansion in the first intron of C9ORF72 on chromosome 9p.
 This mutation is associated with up to 40% of cases of familial ALS (fALS).
 In some families, children developed onset of symptoms 7 years earlier than their parents.
 Either frontotemporal dementia (FTD) or motor neuron disease (MND) occurs in affected families.
 Some patients had psychosis with prominent delusions and hallucinations.
 It is still not certain as to how the C9ORF72 mutation causes motor neuron degeneration.
 There have been numerous reports of this gene and its presence in various populations.
 In the US, it is seen in about 10% of patients with "sporadic" ALS.